leosoukko/My_App_with_Databases/README.md

-This repo is my test to use MongoDB and PostgreSQL with Python.
+This repo fetches trade data from London Stock Exchange API and saves the data into PostgreSQL database.
+The repo also fetches news articles from Reuters, MarketWatch and Financial Times sitemap.xml files and saves them into MongoDB database.
+Trade data is then visualized as an interactive dashboard.
+MongoDB data will be visualized later (maybe).
+Code is implemented as Python.

 ### Prerequisite

-Install MongoDB and PostgreSQL.<br>
+Install MongoDB and PostgreSQL.
+Create a PostgreSQL and MongoDB databases.<br>
 Install requirements.txt packages.

 Create a "config" folder and a "database_config.json" file in it.
 This file has all the configurations needed to connect to the databases.
-It currently as:<br>
+It is currently as:<br>
 ```json
 {
     "MongoDB":{"URI":"some_value","dbName":"some_value"},